 Peritoneal mesothelioma is a rare type of cancer in the peritoneum, the lining of the abdomen.
-The only known cause of this cancer is ingesting asbestos fibers.
+The primary cause of this cancer is ingesting asbestos fibers.
 Life expectancy for patients with peritoneal mesothelioma is two to six years.
 Unfortunately, because symptoms aren’t always clear, diagnosis often comes after cancer has spread.

 What is peritoneal mesothelioma?